mpenet/alia/docs/intro.md

 (alia/execute bst)
 ```

-And this is pretty much it for the core of the function you need to know.
+And this is it for the core of the function you need to know.
-There are a few other that can be usefull though:
+There are a few other that can be usefull though.

 ### `alia/execute` advanced options